 About Computer Hope

-Today, Computer Hope continues to offer free support and online services that allow any user to learn more about their computer and find technical assistance.
-Some of the services that Computer Hope offers include free technical support, computer product information, computer tips, computer history, company contact information, hundreds of command line commands, computer dictionary of over 10,000 definitions, drivers, and one of the largest communities of experienced volunteers that help users in the forums and in chat.
+Today, Computer Hope continues to provide free support and online services that allow users to learn more about their computers and find technical assistance.
+Our services include free help, information, tips, computer history, contact information, dictionary, drivers, and a community of experienced volunteers.

 - Continue the overall development of the site.